DanielJMorrissey/migraineDiary_x21118701/README.md

 [Instructions from Geeks for Geeks](https://www.geeksforgeeks.org/how-to-install-php-composer-on-macos/)

 - Open the terminal
-- Enter the following commands in order (may have to do each individually):
+- Enter the following commands (may have to do each individually):

 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"